Sources: Yankees hire Blake as pitching coach

 The New York Yankees hired Matt Blake as their new pitching coach, poaching one of the key cogs in the Cleveland Indians' pitching-development machine as the replacement for longtime coach Larry Rothschild, sources told ESPN.

-Quickly he became an indispensable figure in the Indians' organization, spending the last four years with the Indians as they regularly churned out quality major league pitchers.
-This season alone, starters Zach Plesac, Aaron Civale and Jefry Rodriguez along with reliever James Karinchak came through the farm system to debut, and starter Shane Bieber developed into an All-Star.
+Quickly he became an indispensable figure in the organization, spending the past four years with the Indians as they regularly churned out quality major league pitchers.
+This past season alone, starters Zach Plesac, Aaron Civale and Jefry Rodriguez along with reliever James Karinchak came through the farm system to debut, and starter Shane Bieber developed into an All-Star.

 Earlier this week, New York re-signed closer Aroldis Chapman, and he will return in a stacked bullpen with Zack Britton, Adam Ottavino, Tommy Kahnle and Chad Green.